bditengineering/cv-app/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel
+## Deploy on Netlify

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+We use [Netlify](https://www.netlify.com/) to deploy our app.
+It is free for all open-source projects.

+## Database backup

+We have scheduled monthly backups of our database using AWS Lambda.

+1. Use [pgdump-aws-lambda](https://github.com/jameshy/pgdump-aws-lambda) to generate Lambda .zip
+2. Create necessary secrets in Secrets Manager
+3. Create s3 bucket for backups
+4. Create Lambda using the generated .zip
+5. Create a trigger with EventBridge
+6. Make sure the resources have permissions to access each other